-- 2.6.1 It is prohibited to park a vehicle in an area designated by a sign or pavement markings as an area in which parking is not allowed. - 2.6.2 Unless authorized by the Operations management or ground controller, parking a vehicle on a grassed airside area or any other area not intended for vehicle use is prohibited. - 2.6.3 It is prohibited to leave a vehicle parked in an area designated by signs or pavement markings as: - a) An emplaning area - b) A pedestrian crosswalk - c) An aircraft stand - d) A vehicle corridor - e) A baggage room corridor - 2.6.4 Whenever an area is designated by a sign and/or pavement markings as an area in which parking is authorized for a maximum period of time, it is prohibited to park a vehicle in such area for a period of time greater than that indicated. - 2.6.5 Whenever an area is designated by a sign or pavement markings as an area in which parking is not allowed during certain hours, it is prohibited to park vehicles inside such areas during the hours indicated. - 2.6.6 Whenever an area is designated by a sign or pavement markings as an area in which parking is authorized within clearly marked boundaries, vehicles must be placed exactly within such boundaries. - 2.6.7 Whenever an area is designated as reserved for the exclusive use of a certain category of person or vehicle, it is prohibited to park a vehicle in that area unless the vehicle operator or vehicle belongs to the category indicated. - 2.6.8 In parking areas, vehicle operators must back their vehicles into parking spaces whenever possible.
+- 2.6.1 It is prohibited to park a vehicle in an area designated by a sign or pavement markings as an area in which parking is not allowed. - 2.6.2 Unless authorized by the Operations management or ground controller, parking a vehicle on a grassed airside area or any other area not intended for vehicle use is prohibited. - 2.6.3 It is prohibited to leave a vehicle parked in an area designated by signs or pavement markings as: - a) An emplaning area; - b) A pedestrian crosswalk; - c) An aircraft stand; - d) A vehicle corridor; - e) A baggage room corridor. - 2.6.4 Whenever an area is designated by a sign or pavement markings as an area in which parking is authorized within clearly marked boundaries, vehicles must be placed exactly within such boundaries. - 2.6.5 Whenever an area is designated as reserved for the exclusive use of a certain category of person or vehicle, it is prohibited to park a vehicle in that area unless the vehicle operator or vehicle belongs to the category indicated. - 2.6.6 In parking areas, vehicle operators must back their vehicles into parking spaces whenever possible.
 This requirement is particularly important in the vicinity of the terminal building, the combined services center (CSC), boarding bridges, and other high traffic areas.
-In winter, vehicles may be parked pointing toward the terminal only for purposes of plugging them in. - 2.6.9 No one shall park a vehicle in such a way as to hinder the movement of emergency vehicles. - 2.6.10 Any airport security officer who finds a vehicle parked in violation of the provisions in this chapter may, at the owner's expense, have the vehicle removed and parked in an appropriate place.
+In winter, vehicles may be parked pointing toward the terminal only for purposes of plugging them in. - 2.6.7 Along a security fence, no equipment or vehicle may be parked within one meter of the fence. - 2.6.8 No one shall park a vehicle in such a way as to hinder the movement of emergency vehicles. - 2.6.9 Any airport security officer who finds a vehicle parked in violation of the provisions in this chapter may, at the owner's expense, have the vehicle removed and parked in an appropriate place. - 2.6.10 Vehicles and equipment may not be parked anywhere other than a parking area designated as such by signs or pavement markings.

-- 2.6.11 Vehicles and equipment may not be parked anywhere other than a parking area designated as such by signs or pavement markings. - 2.6.12 Vehicles and equipment parked in violation of this directive will be towed and parked in a secure area at the owner's expense.
+2.6.11 Vehicles and equipment parked in violation of this directive will be towed and parked in a secure area at the owner's expense.